mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

     }
 ```

-These same values are also represented as environment variables for the scheduler in the form `KAFKA_OVERRIDE_LOG_RETENTION_HOURS` and may be modified through the DC/OS web interface and deployed during a rolling upgrade as [described here][12].
+These same values are also represented as environment variables for the scheduler in the form `KAFKA_OVERRIDE_LOG_RETENTION_HOURS` and may be modified through the DC/OS web interface and deployed during a rolling upgrade as described in [changing configuration at runtime](https://docs.mesosphere.com/services/kafka/2.6.0-2.2.1/started/#changing-configuration-at-runtime).

 <a name="disk-type"></a>
 ## Disk Type